puruarora12/text_to_sql/CONVERSATION_FLOW.md

-# TextLayer Conversation Flow Documentation
+# Text-to-SQL Conversation Flow Documentation

-## Overview

-This document describes the complete flow of how conversations work in the TextLayer AI Chat System, from user input to AI response, including all the decision points and processing steps.
+This document describes the complete flow of how conversations work in the Text-to-SQL AI Chat System, from user input to AI response, including all the decision points and processing steps.

 ## High-Level Flow Chart